reggaetonpunkstarsnft/reggaetonpunkstarsnft.github.io/fam.md

 * All RPS Fam members will have privileges in our public raffles and giveaways.
 * Premium and Musical RPS NFTs will grant you special privileges.
-* Owning more that one RPS NFT will improve your privileges.
+* Owning more than one RPS NFT will improve your privileges.
 * There will be private raffles and giveaways just for RPS Fam members.